The Secret of Kells

 The Secret of Kells is a 2009 animated fantasy drama film directed by Tomm Moore and Nora Twomey, produced by Paul Young, Didier Brunner and Viviane Vanfleteren, and written by Fabrice Ziolkowski.
 An Irish-French-Belgian co-production, led by the animation studio Cartoon Saloon, the film is about the making of the Book of Kells, an illuminated manuscript from the 9th century.
 It stars Evan McGuire, Brendan Gleeson, Christen Mooney, Mick Lally (in his final film role), Michael McGrath, Liam Hourican, Paul Tylak and Paul Young.

 The Secret of Kells premiered on 8 February 2009 at the 59th Berlin International Film Festival.
 It went into wide release in Belgium and France on 11 February, and Ireland on 3 March.
 It was distributed by Gébéka Films in France, Kinepolis Film Distribution in Belgium and Buena Vista International in Ireland.
-The film received positive reviews and was nominated for the Academy Award for Best Animated Feature, but lost to Pixar's Up.
+The film received widespread critical acclaim and was nominated for the Academy Award for Best Animated Feature, but lost to Pixar's Up.
 The film is the first installment in Moore's "Irish Folklore Trilogy", preceding the films Song of the Sea (2014) and Wolfwalkers (2020).
 All three were nominated for the Academy Award for Best Animated Feature.

 Plot

 Folio 34r of the original Book of Kells shows the Chi Rho monogram.

 In early 9th-century Ireland, 12-year-old Brendan lives in the Abbey of Kells, where his uncle Cellach is the abbot.
 Cellach forbids Brendan to leave the monastery, which is surrounded by a mysterious forest, and is obsessed with building a high impregnable wall encircling his abbey to prevent Viking attacks.
 One day, Brendan hears the monks discussing the abbey on the island of Iona, its founder St. Colmcille and master Aidan, the renowned book illustrator.
 Aidan arrives at the monastery with his cat Pangur Bán.
-The Vikings captured the island of Iona and destroyed the monastery, but Aidan managed to save the main treasure - the incomplete Book of Iona, an illuminated manuscript that is said to be illustrated so beautifully that its pages emit light that blinds the unworthy.
+The Vikings captured Iona and destroyed the monastery, but Aidan managed to save the main treasure: the incomplete Book of Iona, an illuminated manuscript said to be illustrated so beautifully that its pages emit light that blinds the unworthy.

 Aidan takes up residence in the monastery's scriptorium.
-Seeing Brendan's interest in the Book, Aidan gives him the task of bringing gall nuts from the forest.
+Seeing Brendan's interest in the Book, Aidan tasks him with bringing gall nuts from the forest.
 Using a secret passage, Brendan, accompanied by Pangur Bán, makes his way into the forest, where he is attacked by wolves.
 However, the wolves depart upon the arrival of the shapeshifting forest fairy Aisling.
 Brendan and Aisling become friends, collect the gall nuts and explore the forest.
-Brendan discovers the entrance to a dark cave that the fearful Aisling says is the domain of the evil spirit Crom Cruach, who killed her parents, and Aisling narrowly prevents Brendan from entering.
+Brendan discovers the entrance to a dark cave that Aisling fearfully says is the domain of the evil spirit Crom Cruach, who killed her parents, and Aisling narrowly prevents Brendan from entering.